on-prem/tinycore-kernel/README.md

 # Notes

-This is a very early initial release, so it may be buggy, and might not be complete.
 Please inspect `WORKDIR` after building, if you want to package firmwares or additional modules.

 # Contributing